-Despite the power of Interpolation, Patching and Copying, there are times when those modes are unable to eliminate unwanted sounds quickly and efficiently.
+Despite the power of Interpolation, Patching and Copying, there are times when they are unable to eliminate unwanted sounds quickly and efficiently.
 Example of this include a chuff of noise in a dense cluster of notes, or wind roar during speech.
-Cleanse mode was developed specifically to help in these situations, and may achieve results that cannot be obtained using the other methods.
+Cleanse was developed specifically to help in these situations, and may achieve results that cannot be obtained using the other methods.

-In this example, we drastically reduce low frequency wind roar in the present of speech.
-The image below shows the original audio.

-In the next image, the roar has been identified and marked.
+In this example, we drastically reduce low frequency wind roar in the presence of speech.
+The first image shows the original audio.
+In the second, the roar has been identified and marked.